 Meals are not included in HBTS ticket prices.
 There are many great value options available locally, including The Brunswick itself.
-You are welcome to bring your own food, but picnic lunches should not be consumed on site.
+You are welcome to bring your own food, but picnic lunches must not be consumed on site.

 The Wick Inn